colscott/a-wc-router/README.md

     <a href="user4/12/tom">click for user any number of params</a>
     <a href="user5/12/tom">click for user with two named params</a>

-## Code splitting and pre-fetching modules for routes
+## Code splitting and eager loading modules for routes

     <a-route path="/user" import="/path-to/user-main.js" element="user-main"></a-route>